dcanasp/memory_bank/low level/software internals/binary.md

 ## Storage and Operations

-- Binary data is stored in [[physical memory]] where bits are typically represented by different levels of electrical charge or magnetic polarity.
+- Binary data is stored in [[Physical memory]] where bits are typically represented by different levels of electrical charge or magnetic polarity.
 - Binary operations are performed using [[logical gates]].
 - **Combining** multiple binary sequences is a fundamental operation, especially in data processing and computing algorithms.